romgar/5minutes/content/articles/howto-deploy-python-package-on-pypi-with-github-and-travis.md

 Get PyPi deployment credentials
 ===============================

-The username is the one you have used to register on [Pypi](http://pypi.python.org/).
+The `user` name is the one you have used to register on [Pypi](http://pypi.python.org/).
 Yes, you have to create an account on `Pypi`.

-You also need to generate an encrypted password with `Travis CI` command line client.
+You also need to replace `my_secure_password` with your secure password, generated with `Travis CI` command line client.

 To install it (more details on [Travis blog](http://blog.travis-ci.com/2013-01-14-new-client/)):